IBM/spring-boot-microservices-on-kubernetes/README.md

 # 2. Create the Spring Boot Microservices
-You will need to have [Maven installed on your environment](https://maven.apache.org/index.html).
+You will need to have [Maven installed in your environment](https://maven.apache.org/index.html).
 If you want to modify the Spring Boot apps, you will need to do it before building the Java project and the docker image.

 The Spring Boot Microservices are the **Compute-Interest-API** and the **Send-Notification**.

-The **Send-Notification** can be configured to send notification through gmail and/or Slack.
-The notification only pushes once when the account balance on the MySQL database goes over $50,000.
-Default is the gmail option.
-You can also use event driven technology, in this case [OpenWhisk](http://openwhisk.org/) to send emails and slack messages.
-To use OpenWhisk with your notification microservice, please follow the steps [here](#232-use-openwhisk-action-with-notification-service) before building and deploying the microservice images.
-Otherwise, you can proceed if you choose to only have an email notification setup.

-The Spring Boot app is configured to use a MySQL database.
+**Compute-Interest-API** is a Spring Boot app configured to use a MySQL database.
 The configuration is located in application.properties in `spring.datasource.*`

 *compute-interest-api/src/main/resources/application.properties*
 ```